Self-Cleaning Oven Fire – Why This Happens And How To Fix This?

 What to Do To Prevent This Self-Cleaning Oven Firing?

 It is definitely not good to keep the racks inside the oven when the self-cleaning is going on.
-The high heat will damage the racks terribly, and you may not able to use it anymore.
+The high heat will damage the racks terribly, and you may not be able to use it anymore.

 Putting such fire is not an easy task.
 Here are some vitals to remember: